 Music Business Blitz

-An audible newsletter and realtime interviews, focusing on the latest industry happenings.
+An audible newsletter and industry interviews, focusing on the latest music industry topics.

 Now That Your Record is Done, What's Next?